aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/working-with-shapes-on-special-slides/working-with-shapes-on-a-special-slide/_index.md

 ---
-title: "Working with Shapes on a Special Slide in a PowerPoint Presentation"
+title: "Working with Shapes on a Special Slide"
 type: docs
-url: /working-with-shapes-on-a-special-slide-in-a-powerpoint-presentation/
+url: /working-with-shapes-on-a-special-slide/
 weight: 10
 ---